WandThe Magic Wand and Other Operators

 Import Hwand.

-The entailment \[] ==> (H \−∗ H) holds for any H. However, the symmetrical entailement (H \−∗ H) ==> \[] is false.
+The entailment \[] ==> (H \−∗ H) holds for any H. But the symmetrical entailement (H \−∗ H) ==> \[] is false.
 For a counterexample, instantiate H as \[False].
 Any heap satisfies \[False] \−∗ \[False].
-Yet, only the empty heap satisfies \[].
+But only the empty heap satisfies \[].

 Lemma himpl_hwand_same_hempty_counterexample :